Swansea: Nightlife

 Swansea has a number of pubs, bars, clubs, restaurants and a casino.
 Swansea had two casinos until 30 August 2012 when Aspers closed.
-The majority of city centre bars are situated on Wind Street, with various chains represented including JD Wetherspoon, Revolution, Varsity and Walkabout.
+The majority of city centre bars are situated on Wind Street.
 Some venues feature live music.
 The Mumbles Mile, described by the BBC as "one of Wales's best-known pub crawls", declined in the early 21st century and a number of local pubs were converted into flats or restaurants.